 ACTNIM is involved with university administrators to help future leaders make sound decisions about their careers and contributions to their communities and the world.

 The Guardians Youth Football and Cheerleading Organization (USA) and (Uganda) are here to instill Christian values in a family setting while learning and developing fundamentals of the game of football, soccer and cheerleading.
-This is part of the Youth Initiative Program to instill and encourage our children to becoming good citizens in their respective communities.
+This is part of the Youth Initiative Program to instill and encourage our children to become good citizens in their respective communities.